Australian Commercial Television Code of Practice: Child-specific ratings

 These time zones are further governed by the Australian Commercial Television Code of Practice, over and above the commercial Code of Practice.
 Both are similar to the G and PG classifications respectively in terms of allowable content, but are specifically targeted at children, whereas G specifies programming content that is suitable for all audiences, but may not necessarily be of interest to children.
 Until 2020, commercial free-to-air stations were obligated to broadcast a set number of hours of content per year.
-These quotas were removed in October 2020, leaving broadcasters with no requirement to air programmes specifically aimed at children.
+These quotas were removed in October 2020, leaving broadcasters with no requirement to air programs specifically aimed at children.

 Standard ratings

 The Australian television content rating system is intended to be equivalent to the Australian Classification Board (ACB) classifications, albeit with some minor alterations.
 They're usually presented with the same shape and sometimes colour as their ACB counterparts.
 The two government-owned TV networks, ABC and SBS, are not bound by the same regulations as their commercial counterparts, and are instead each bound by their own Codes of Practice.

 The guidelines provided by these Codes are similar but not identical to the Codes of Practice for commercial stations.
-For example, SBS refers to the rating MAV 15+ instead of AV 15+, while ABC does not use the AV/MAV rating at all; instead programs rated MA 15+ must not start before 9:30 p.m., instead of 9:00 p.m.
+For example, SBS referred to the rating MAV 15+ instead of AV 15+, while ABC did not use the AV/MAV rating at all; instead programs rated MA 15+ did not start before 9:30 p.m., instead of 9:00 p.m.
 While the ABC recognizes the G rating, its code of practice does not require that it display its classification symbol on-air in respect to G-rated programming.